 - Cook the soaked chickpeas by boiling until soft and cooked through (approx 10 minutes if they are well soaked).
 Drain them prior to serving, season and set aside.
 If using a can, drain and rinse them and then heat in a pot with a little water and sea salt until warm.

-- Meanwhile, place the yoghurt, garlic, salt, tahini, lemon juice and water in a bowl and whisk together until well combined.
-Thermomix mince the garlic, 3 seconds, speed 8.
-Add the rest of the ingredients and blend, 30 second, speed 5.
+- Meanwhile, place the yoghurt, raw garlic, salt, tahini, lemon juice in a bowl and whisk together until well combined.
+Thermomix method - chop the garlic, 3 seconds, speed 8.
+Add the rest of the sauce ingredients and blend, 30 second, speed 5.

 - If necessary, add more water (plain or from the chickpea water) slowly to the yoghurt until desired consistency is obtained.
 You want the yogurt to sit on the chickpeas (unlike in the pic - I over thinned it, Souad tells me it should sit on top of the chickpeas instead of sinking through doh!)

-- In a small fry pan, melt the butter, ghee or coconut oil and cook the minced lamb over a high heat for about cook 3-5mins or until it's cooked through.
+- In a small fry pan, melt the butter, ghee or coconut oil and cook the minced lamb (plus optional cumin)over a high heat for about cook 3-5mins or until it's cooked through.
 Season with sea salt and pepper to taste.

 - Break up the Lebanese bread into small bite size and arrange them in an even layer on the bottom of a deep serving platter bowl (or casserole).